Walloon language: Literature

 During the 19th-century renaissance of Walloon-language literature, several authors adapted versions of Aesop's Fables to the racy speech (and subject matter) of Liège.
 They included Charles Duvivier (in 1842); Joseph Lamaye (1845); and the team of Jean-Joseph Dehin (1847, 1851–1852) and François Bailleux (1851–1866), who covered books I-VI.
 Adaptations into other dialects were made by Charles Letellier (Mons, 1842) and Charles Wérotte (Namur, 1844).
 Decades later, Léon Bernus published some hundred imitations of La Fontaine in the dialect of Charleroi (1872); he was followed during the 1880s by Joseph Dufrane, writing in the Borinage dialect under the pen-name Bosquètia.
 In the 20th century, Joseph Houziaux (1946) published a selection of 50 fables in the Condroz dialect.
 The motive among Walloon speakers in both France and Belgium was to assert regional identity against the growing centralism and encroachment of the language of the capital, on what had until then been predominantly monoglot areas.

 There are links between French literature and Walloon literature.
 For instance, the writer Raymond Queneau set the publication of a Walloon Poets' anthology for Editions Gallimard.
 Ubu roi was translated into Walloon by André Blavier, an important 'pataphysician of Verviers, and friend of Queneau, for the new and important Puppet theater of Liège of Jacques Ancion.
 The Al Botroûle theater operated "as the umbilical cord" in Walloon, indicating a desire to return to the source.
 Jacques Ancion also wanted to develop a regular adult audience.
 "From the 19th century he included the Walloon play Tati l'Pèriquî by E. Remouchamps and the avant-garde Ubu roi by A. Jarry."
 The scholar Jean-Marie Klinkenberg writes, "[T]he dialectal culture is no more a sign of attachment to the past but a way to participate to a new synthesis".

 Walloon is also being used in popular song.
-The most well-known singer in Walloon in present-day Wallonia is William Dunker (b.
+The best-known singer in Walloon in present-day Wallonia is William Dunker (b.
 15 March 1959).

 Phrases

+Below is the first article of the United Nations Universal Declaration of Human Rights in Walloon, French and German.